fomeboy/agency/README.md

 - setHaltExecution (flag)

-  *setting this flag to true will cause the interruption of the agency execution if the agent's execution fails (see usage case #3)*
+  *setting this flag to true will cause the interruption of the agency execution if the agent execution fails (see usage case #3)*

 - setDifDepCheck (flag)